 With the exception of some municipal situations, there are very few scenarios where a tower owner is better off divesting assets (selling leases but keeping the tower).
 If you are going to sell your leases, you should consider selling the tower, as well.
 If your concern is that you are using the tower, there are ways to enter into attractive lease- back agreements that allow you to continue to use the tower.
 Cell tower sales are at a historical high, so it’s not a bad time to consider this.

-Recently, many wireless carriers and tower companies have been proposing small one-time payments (< $10,000) or increases in rent (~$100/month) in order to convince landowners to agree to lease extensions.
-You might think that getting this "free" money, while at the same time extending the duration of your long-term payments is a great deal, however it's important to realize that it might be possible to negotiate an even better deal (either now or in the future) that's based on a fair market value.
+Recently, many wireless carriers and tower companies have been proposing small one-time payments (less than $10,000) or increases in rent (about $100/month) in order to convince landowners to agree to lease extensions.
+You might think that getting this “free” money, while at the same time extending the duration of your long-term payments, is a great deal; however, it’s important to realize that it might be possible to negotiate an even better deal (either now or in the future) that’s based on a fair market value.
 In addition, lease extensions are likely to have other clauses, and it’s important that you understand your obligations (and theirs).

 Wireless carriers and tower companies have taken to sending out letters requesting your consent for assignments, subleasing, or modifications that they know are not allowed under the lease in hopes that you will agree without realizing that you can ask for greater compensation.
 Check with us first.
 In fact, one of the best pieces of wireless leasing advice we can offer is to always check with an expert before signing any type of cell tower lease or consent request.
 We’re familiar with which consent requests are legitimate and can tell you in good faith and at no cost.
 We’ll also let you know if you have room to negotiate.

-We can count on both hands the number of times in 10 years of business that we have advised landowners to carry the existing lease terms into an extended lease.
-There were also a few scenarios that led to us advise our clients to take less going forward than they had previously been getting.
-However, in the lion’s share of situations (>95%), when it comes time to negotiate a lease extension, our clients end up with better (more profitable) lease terms.
+We can count on both hands the number of times in our many years of business that we have advised landowners to carry the existing lease terms into an extended lease.
+There were also a few scenarios that led us to advise our clients to take less going forward than they had previously been getting.
+However, in the lion’s share of situations (over 95%), when it comes time to negotiate a lease extension, our clients end up with better (more profitable) lease terms.
 If you have cell tower lease questions that are still unanswered, give us a call or email us today.
-We’ll provide you with the most accurate and up-to-date wireless leaseing advice so you can make the best decision possible.
+We’ll provide you with the most accurate and up-to-date wireless leasing advice so you can make the best decision possible.